Photoactivated localization microscopy: Localization of individual fluorophores

 The localization precision $\sigma$ can be calculated according to the formula:

 where N is the number of collected photons, a is the pixel size of the imaging detector, $b^2$ is the average background signal and $s_i$ is the standard deviation of the point spread function.

 The requirement of localizing at the same time multiple fluorophores simultaneously over an extended area determines the reason why these methods are wide-field, employing as a detector a CCD, EMCCD or a CMOS camera.

 The requirement for an enhanced signal-to-noise ratio to maximize localization precision determines the frequent combination of this concept with widefield fluorescent microscopes allowing optical sectioning, such as total internal reflection fluorescence microscopes (TIRF) and light sheet fluorescence microscopes.

-The super-resolution image
+Super-resolution image

 The resolution of the final image is limited by the precision of each localization and the number of localizations, instead of by diffraction.
 The super resolution image is therefore a pointillistic representation of the coordinates of all the localized molecules.
 The super resolution image is commonly rendered by representing each molecule in the image plane as a two dimensional Gaussian with amplitude proportional to the number of photons collected, and the standard deviation depending on the localization precision.